Ruský Hrabovec

 Ruský Hrabovec (Nagygereblyés) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 History

 In historical records the village was first mentioned in 1567.

 Geography

 The village lies at an altitude of 280 metres and covers an area of 16.819 km².

 It has a population of 370 people.

+Population

 Facilities

 The village has a public library, and a football pitch.